All great civilizations work from home

-The Founding Fathers created the United States of America while working from home—they mapped a blueprint for this country primarily by exchanging letters to each other’s homes in various locations across New England.
+The United States of America was created by working from home—the Founding Fathers mapped a blueprint for this country primarily by exchanging letters to each other’s homes across various locations throughout New England.

 We know this because the letters they wrote formed the foundation of political thought in this country from the beginning.
 The Continental Congress did not convene in a fixed location1 and rotated their “offsites” in different cities.